 - 14.1 Children read on an individual basis.
 Teachers and teaching assistants work with children to help with any difficulties.
-In Foundation Stage and Key Stage One, all children are heard read individually, at least weekly and in Key Stage Two, as befits their stage of development.
+In Foundation Stage and Key Stage One, all children are heard readi individually, at least weekly and in Key Stage Two, as befits their stage of development.
 This may be every day but is at least once every half term.
 Teachers will also conference children during this time on their reading habits.
-Pupils are taught to respond to the books they are reading journals. - 14.2 Children take a variety of books home from school.
-Children in Key Stage One and Two, who are reading below Lime, will take home a book from the reading scheme.
+Pupils are taught to respond to the books they are reading using reading diaries and reading journals. - 14.2 Children bring a variety of books home from school.
+Children in Key Stage One and Two, who are reading below Level 3, will take home a book from the reading scheme.
 These are colour coded according to level and are made up of a variety of different schemes.
 These are books changed as they are completed.
-All children can also take home a book from the class library.
+All children also take home a book from the class library.
 When taking books home, teachers will ensure that pupils enjoy a variety of genres.
 (See Appendix 2)